Michael Jackson is one of the world’s most famous singers of all time.

-In 1988 Jackson appeared on the first-ever Western advertisement commercial in the Soviet Union.
+In 1988 Jackson appeared in the first-ever Western advertisement commercial in the Soviet Union.

 The USSR was closed off from the rest of the world, but Michael Jackson managed to get through the Iron curtain.

-After working with Pepsi Co. for many years, Jackson featured in their advertisements and down the line together they filmed one for the Soviet Union.
+After working with Pepsi Co. for many years, Jackson was featured in their advertisements, and down the line, together, they filmed one for the Soviet Union.